EPFL-Center-for-Imaging/mouselungseg/README.md

 [[`Installation`](#installation)] [[`Model weights`](#model)] [[`Usage`](#usage)]

-## Authors

 This project is part of a collaboration between the [EPFL Center for Imaging](https://imaging.epfl.ch/) and the [De Palma Lab](https://www.epfl.ch/labs/depalma-lab/).

-The implementation, training, and validation of the model were done by Quentin Chappuis during the course of his Bachelor Project in the Fall semester of 2023 under the supervision of Mallory Wittwer.
+The implementation, training, and validation of the model were done by **Quentin Chappuis** during the course of his Bachelor Project in the Fall semester of 2023 under the supervision of Mallory Wittwer.
+The corresponding project that includes training notebooks is available [in this repository](https://gitlab.epfl.ch/center-for-imaging/tumor-lungs).

 ## Installation